Grower Champagne: RM Champagne producers

 Marc Hébrart and also Lequeux-Mercier, vine grower and champagne producer, using the traditional method for many generations, located in Passy-sur-Marne.

 Recent vintages

+The 2013 vintage is considered a modern classic with balance and good yields.
+The 2012 vintage is deemed excellent and might surpass 2008 in quality.
 The 2011 vintage saw difficult conditions which created uneven wines.
 The 2009 vintage was warm enough to ripen the fruit, resulting full, fruity Champagnes.
 2008 was an outstanding vintage, showing both high ripeness and high acidity.

 Sales market

 The popularity of Grower Champagne is a relatively recent phenomenon.
 Since the 18th century, Champagne houses have dominated the business dynamic in the region.
 These private houses or negociants would buy grapes from the owners of several vineyards to blend and make Champagne.
 As of 2003, there were over 3,700 brands of Grower Champagnes available for purchase within France but only around 130 brands in the United States.
 As of 2008, these wines accounted for less than 3% of Champagne market, with that market growing as the wines continue to increase in popularity.
 Distributors and wine retailers tend to tout the comparative value and lower cost of Grower Champagnes versus the wines of larger Champagne houses, due to the larger Champagne houses' costs of mass market advertising.
 The smaller Growers leave it up to the importer and wine retailer to market their wines.